jaygoode/ai_flash_cards/plan.md

 -download chatgpt conversations for basis of cards -add fonts, text color, and other jazz to cards
 -image gen
--find llm that actually understands finnish language for studying
+-find llm that actually understands finnish language for studying, or fix prompt? maybe ask to base answers on some books?